mamaheux/pyodas2/README.md

 ![example workflow](https://github.com/mamaheux/pyodas2/actions/workflows/release.yml/badge.svg)

 **PyODAS2** is an advanced Python library designed for embedded audio processing applications.
+This package contains Python bindings for [ODAS2](https://github.com/FrancoisGrondin/odas2).
 Its primary focus is to enable developers and researchers to achieve sound source localization, tracking, separation, and acoustic imaging  with ease and efficiency.
 The library is built with simplicity, flexibility, and scalability in mind, making it a versatile tool for a wide range of real-world audio processing tasks.

-TODO reference pour ODAS2 en C

 ---